-Eric Giessmann talked about 3D painting in VR they do together with Piers Goffart at LAVAMACHINE and discussed VR painting tools, software, animation, the difference between “classic” digital art and VR, its peculiarities and essential things to start with if you want to embark on this field.
+Eric Giessmann talked about 3D painting in VR: tools, software, animation, its peculiarities and things to start with if you want to embark on this field.

 My Name is Eric Giessmann.
 I am a freelance director and animator for animated short films from Dormagen near Cologne, Germany.
 I have been interested in art for as long as I can remember and it started with Bob Ross, Comics and Mangas.
 I also always liked to create jump&run or roleplay games by myself, with colored pencils on paper first and a few years later – on my first PC.
 I remember how I started with drawing on paper, stop motion and all that up to the computer animation.